brandonricharda/fakebook/README.md

 https://www.theodinproject.com/paths/full-stack-ruby-on-rails/courses/ruby-on-rails/lessons/final-project

-**To play with a deployed version of the app, click here:**
+What follows is a walkthrough of my application and how I've implemented the above functionality.
+You can follow along using the deployed version:

 https://tranquil-headland-27361.herokuapp.com/

-What follows is a walkthrough of my application and how I've implemented the above functionality.

 <h2>Login Page</h2>